 5. Writing Sample

 7. For PhD applicants with Masters or Specialist Degree in School Psychology: PhD applicants with a previous degree in school psychology are also invited to apply to the program.
-For consideration at this level, a Masters or Educational Specialist degree in School Psychology, completion of at least one year of coursework in the Educational Specialist Degree program at the University of Washington, or certification as a school psychologist are required.
+For consideration at this level, a Masters or Educational Specialist degree in School Psychology, completion of at least two years of coursework in the Educational Specialist Degree program at the University of Washington, or certification as a school psychologist are required.
 Applicants not meeting these requirements must first complete the EdS degree course work as part of the PhD program (including the precertification internship).

 8. Preferential considerations is given to applicants who have had employment or volunteer experiences in the schools, Pre-K-12.